 The 405 hectares is mostly pasture of various ages, with about 8 hectares used for giving over to whole crop silage.
 We have many in-field and hedgerow trees and small on-farm areas of woodland, mostly consisting of broadleaved trees (oak, beech and ash), with some coniferous.
 We have some nature conservation areas, much of which is in HSL agreement (with a focus on hedge planning and some ponds).
 Regular subsoiling and pasture aeration helps to keep the soil aerobic and productive, and we have seen soil organic matter levels steadily increasing.

 We sell the milk to the Organic Milk Suppliers Co-operative (OMSCo).
-The milk is exported to the US market and goes into cheese, milk protein & baby foods.
+The milk is exported to the US market and goes into cheese, milk protein and baby foods.
 Because the US organic regulation requires this, we cannot use any antibiotics.

 We have recently invested in energy saving devices on the farm.
 We use solar thermal in the dairy, which supplies 10% of all the hot water used, we use local spring water with a plate cooler for pre-cooling, and have a heat recovery system in place.
 There is an EID system in the parlour; the cattle are fed by productive stage and feeding needs (heifers, main milking and a separate “TLC” group!).
 For milk cooling, we use Direct Expansion bulk tanks, which save electricity.